0xmic/delegated-dao/README.md

 # Crypto Token (CT) DAO with Delegated Voting
 This project demonstrates a secure, full stack Decentralized Autonomous Organization governed by an ERC-20 token.
 The DAO contract manages proposal creation, delegation, voting, and distribution of funds held by the DAO treasury.
-The DAO leverages the Ethereum blockchain to ensure transparency and democratised control over funds distribution.
+The DAO leverages the Ethereum blockchain to ensure transparency and democratized control over funds distribution.

 ## Features
 - Creation and voting on proposals by token holders